manmeet3591/xdownscale/INFERENCE_GUIDE.md

    - Normalize your data if needed

 4. **3D Data?**
    - Just pass it in!
-The model handles time dimension automatically
+The model handles the time dimension automatically
    - Each time step is treated as an independent training sample

 ---